rabbitmq/rabbitmq-website/site/tutorial-two-java.md

   </div>
 </div>

-In order to defeat that we can use `basicQos` method with the `prefetchCount` = `1` setting.
-That tells RabbitMQ not to give more than one message to a worker at a time.
+In order to defeat that we can use the `basicQos` method with the `prefetchCount` = `1` setting.
+This tells RabbitMQ not to give more than one message to a worker at a time.
 Or, in other words, don't dispatch a new message to a worker until it has processed and acknowledged the previous one.
+Instead, it will dispatch it to the next worker that is not still busy.

     :::java
     int prefetchCount = 1;
     channel.basicQos(prefetchCount);

+> #### Note about queue size
+>
+> If all the workers are busy, your queue can fill up.
+You will want to keep an
+> eye on that, and maybe add more workers, or have some other strategy.

 Putting it all together
 -----------------------